AlejandroOlson/reviewTemplate/README.md

 # reviewTemplate

-jsDeliver Template for frontend fix on Airbnb booking site
+jsDeliver Template for frontend reviews on an Airbnb booking site